Suzy Post: Civil rights leadership

+Equal Rights Amendment

 While President of the KCLU, Post organized the first statewide women's conference and served as chair of the Kentucky Pro-Equal Rights Amendment Alliance.
 Representatives came from a cross section of Louisville's social justice community, and Mayor Harvey I. Sloane afterwards provided the Louisville-Jefferson County Human Relations Commission with funds to hire staff to monitor discrimination against women.
 Post worked for the local Commission for eight years.

+School integration

 By 1972 the KCLU and the Kentucky Commission on Human Rights both filed a school desegregation lawsuit against the Louisville-Jefferson County Board of Education which led finally to the development of a controversial busing plan in 1975.
 As the mother of five children in public schools at that time, Post was seen by the group advised by Robert Sedler (KCLU's volunteer general counsel and tenured law professor at the University of Kentucky) to be the best candidate to serve as the plaintiff.
 By 1975 the court-ordered desegregation policy for the Jefferson County Public School system was one of the first in the country.
 Post also monitored the educational institutions' compliance with Title IX prohibiting sex discrimination in education.
 When she was elected to the National American Civil Liberties Union (ACLU) Board of Directors, she organized a women's caucus to improve the status of women on the national board, and directed the strategy planning in 1972 whereby the National ACLU made women's rights its top priority.

+Support for Anti-war movement

 As part of the 1960s and 70s anti-war movement in Louisville, made famous by the nation's best-known dissident Muhammad Ali, Suzy Post mentored and sheltered soldiers going AWOL, draft protesters and other youth who opposed the war in Vietnam.

 As the chair of the KCLU she worked to protect the rights of the protesters, but also at times, along with other radicals like Anne and Carl Braden, broke the law personally by hiding soldiers fleeing from nearby Fort Knox.
 Providing space for meetings and access to printing machines, the Bradens and Post served as a sort of Underground Railroad for Kentuckians seeking to avoid military service in Vietnam.

+Metropolitan Housing Commission

 After leaving the Human Relations Commission in 1982, Post became the director of KCLU.
 She stayed there until 1990 when she accepted a job as founding director of the Metropolitan Housing Coalition (MHC) where she organized a Fair Housing Committee to monitor local compliance with fair housing law.
-She resigned from MHC in 2006, and remains its director emeritus.
+She resigned from MHC in 2006, and remained its director emeritus.
 She has received numerous awards from many state and local organizations, including the Kentucky Commission on Human Rights Hall of Fame 2007.
-She remains a member of the NAACP, the ACLU of Kentucky, and the Kentucky Alliance Against Racist and Political Repression.
+She remained a member of the NAACP, the ACLU of Kentucky, and the Kentucky Alliance Against Racist and Political Repression.

-Post was a "connector" in the Leadership Louisville Center's Connector Project, recognizing her success in the past "and has the ability to create and influence change in the Louisville and Southern Indiana region."

-Suzy Post died on January 2, 2019, at her home.
+Suzy Post died on January 2, 2019, at her home in Louisville.